 After that, go back to your WordPress website and activate the plugin.
 Now test your website speed again.

 If the plugin adds a significant amount of time to your site’s speed, then you should try finding a better plugin.

-For example, in the screenshot below you will see that a plugin has added extra 0.8 seconds to our test site’s load time making it significantly slower.
+For example, in the screenshot below, you will see that a plugin has added an extra 0.8 seconds to our test site’s load time, making it significantly slower.

-WordPress is a free community software and so is the WordPress Plugin Directory.
-Plugin authors put a lot of their time, hard work, and creativity in writing those plugins.
-You can help them in many ways and here is a list of things you can do:
+WordPress is a free community software, as is the WordPress plugin directory.
+Plugin authors put a lot of their time, hard work, and creativity into writing those plugins.
+You can help them in many ways:

-- Donate: If you find a plugin useful and the plugin author has donate URL on plugin page, then please consider donating some money.
-It is not the price of the plugin, it is a token of appreciation.
+- Donate: If you find a plugin useful and the author has a Donate URL on the plugin page, please consider donating some money.
+It is not the price of the plugin but a token of appreciation instead.

-- Rate the plugin: As we mentioned earlier that a lot of users don’t feel much inclined to rate a plugin that works fine.
+- Rate the plugin: As we mentioned, many users don’t feel inclined to rate a plugin that works well.
 You can help break this trend.
-When you find a plugin that you like, then leave a rating and a review.
+When you find a plugin you like, consider leaving a rating and a review.
 A few lines are good enough to let people know about your experience with the plugin.

 - Mention the plugin on your blog, Twitter or Facebook.